The Cinematic Arts Residency

 When will applications for the Cinematic Arts Residency program be accepted?

-Applications, which can be found online here, will be accepted from Wednesday, Aug.
-31, 2022 through 6 p.m.
-Friday, Sep 30, 2022.
+Applications, which can be found online here, will be accepted from Tuesday, September 5th, 2023 through 6 p.m.
+Friday, October 6th, 2023.

 Who is eligible to apply for the Cinematic Arts Residency?

 The initiative is open to any filmmaker who is a full-time Miami-Dade County resident.
 The narrative project must also be set and filmed in Miami.
-Applicants must have completed a short film in a key creative role − director, producer, writer or editor, must be at least 18 years of age, and must be a U.S. citizen or legal permanent resident.
+Applicants must have completed a short film in a key creative role − director, producer, writer or editor – must be at least 18 years of age, and must be a U.S. citizen or legal permanent resident.

 What are you looking for in Cinematic Arts Residency program applicants?